Software License Management: Tips, Tools, and Key Features

 IT teams and line of business (LOB) owners must start working together as partners.
 And IT teams must gain full visibility into all SaaS in use at an organization — as well as who purchased each application.
 Only then are they able to establish effective processes and policies and provide guidance on purchasing and managing SaaS applications.

-As SaaS portfolios grow — and IT continues to manage less of it — organizations are at greater risk of Shadow IT.
+As SaaS portfolios grow — and IT continues to manage less of it — organizations are at greater risk of shadow IT.
 Essentially, Shadow IT refers to any software outside the ownership or control of centralized IT organizations.

 Most SaaS applications can be easily purchased via credit card.
 So if a small team or employee needs fast access to a SaaS tool, it’s not uncommon for them to circumvent established processes and procedures, opting instead to charge the purchase and submit it for reimbursement.

 Applications purchased via IT typically go through a vetting process to ensure they’re secure and compliant.
 However, applications purchased by employees on credit cards don’t go through this process.
 These unvetted apps put the organization at risk for large, costly consequences.
-In the US, the average cost of a data breach is $9.44 billion, including mitigation efforts and lost business.
+In the US, the average cost of a data breach is $4.45B, including mitigation efforts and lost business.

 More than ever, organizations must make it a priority to discover all SaaS applications in use — and then work to eliminate Shadow IT.
 Only then will they be able to fully manage risk.
+Learn how Zylo helps IT leaders do just that.